mnot/I-D/rfc5785bis/draft.md

 are not intended for general information retrieval or establishment of large URI namespaces on the Web.

-Rather, they are designed to facilitate discovery of information on an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin' resources.
+Rather, they are designed to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin' resources.